ConstellationsTonight

 For 200 years, Thuban was within 1 degree of true north.
 But as the centuries passed, so did the stars targeted to be our North Star.
 Thuban will get its turn again in the year 20,346 CE.
 Don’t wait up for it!

 Through a telescope, Thuban is a blue-white star, magnitude 3.67.
-It is located 303 light-years away, is five times larger than our sun, and shines 240 times brighter than our sun.
-It has a companion, but it is too close to the primary star to be observed.
+It is located 303 light-years away, is about five times larger than our sun, and shines 240 times brighter than our sun.
+It has a companion, but it is too close to the primary star to observe.

 And Polaris?
 Its reign began in 1547 when Gemma Frisius first referred to it as “that star which is called polar.”
 In July 2016, the International Astronomical Union‘s (IAU) Working Group on Star Names officially declared the star to be named Polaris.

-In a few thousand years it will no longer be considered the North Star.
-Perhaps then the IAU will assemble their Working Group of Star Names and change the name back to Phoenice.
+Then, in a few thousand years, Polaris will no longer be the North Star.
+Perhaps then the IAU will assemble the Working Group of Star Names and change the name back to Phoenice.
 (P.S.
 Dear Pluto, there is hope!)

 Read more about Thuban, a former pole star